You may be wondering what to get your board game-loving friends this Christmas. More board games? More gaming accessories? Why not both?

-We’ve gathered 20 of the best Christmas gifts for board game lovers for the 2018 holiday season.
+We’ve gathered over 35 of the best Christmas gifts for board game lovers for the 2019 holiday season.
 2018 was a fantastic year for tabletop gaming.
 The first PAX Unplugged was a success, and the year was packed with new releases.
 There’s something here for any gamer!

 While it would be great to get something extravagant like a convertible dining/gaming table, there are plenty of smaller accessories and new board games out there for any gamer.
 All it takes is a little touch to add some fun or flavor to game night.

 Here are the best board game gifts of the 2019 holiday season:

 2–4 players, 30–45 minutes